 7) Formative assessments can help us decide whether to move forward or stay a little longer on a particular language point.

-As ESOL teachers, we don’t always need to shy away from traditional classroom methods of assessment.
+Which one is better?
+Formative or Summative Assessments?
+As English teachers, we don’t always need to shy away from traditional classroom methods of assessment.
 We can put them to good use.
 English language learners could benefit more from strategically utilizing formative assessments.
 On the other hand, summative assessments are quite useful in determining if language acquisition has indeed taken place over the course of instruction.
+Read: What Is the Difference Between Formative and Summative Assessment?